MarijanaTotic/MarijanaTotic.github.io/_pages/about.md

 I am currently doing fieldresearch in Central Brazil, studying two languages from different language families.
 One of these communities is working with me on a language revitalization project, which I am actively involved in.

 At the University of Tübingen, I teach courses on language structure and linguistic diversity, drawing on my research to provide students with a comprehensive understanding of the field.
-I am passionate about sharing my knowledge with others and inspiring the next generation of linguists.
+I am passionate About sharing my knowledge with others and inspiring the next generation of linguists.

 ---
 ## Educational background